 This will prevent electrical shock while you’re working on the engine.
 Next, locate the drain plugs on the side of the block.
 There will be one plug for each cylinder.

-Remove each plug and let the water drain out completely.
-Once all the plugs have been removed, open up the raw water intake valve and allow any remaining water to draining out.
+Remove each plug and allow the water to drain completely.
+Once all the plugs have been removed, open the raw water intake valve and let any remaining water drain out.
 Finally, replace all of the plugs and reconnect the battery terminal.

 What Kind of Oil Does an Inboard Outboard Motor Use?

-An inboard outboard motor, also known as a sterndrive, is a type of marine propulsion system that combines features of both an inboard and outboard engine.
-In addition to the engine itself, a sterndrive unit typically includes the gearbox, driveshaft and propeller.
+An inboard-outboard motor, also known as a sterndrive, is a type of marine propulsion system that combines features of both an inboard and an outboard engine.
+In addition to the engine itself, a sterndrive unit typically includes the gearbox, driveshaft, and propeller.
 As the name suggests, sterndrives are designed to be mounted at the stern (back) of the boat.

-One advantage of using an inboard outboard motor is that it frees up space inside the boat’s hull since there is no need for an external drive unit.
+One advantage of using an inboard-outboard motor is that it frees up space inside the boat’s hull, as there is no need for an external drive unit.
 This also makes it easier to install and maintain than traditional inboard engines.
 Another benefit is that they tend to be lighter and more compact than inboards, making them ideal for smaller boats.

 Changing Oil In Inboard or I/O Boat | BoatUS